 Common causes of dry mouth

 There are people at higher risk of suffering from dry mouth due to different factors.
 These include:

 Smoking: Dry mouth symptoms can significantly increase as a result of tobacco use.
 In fact, many smokers experience dry mouth symptoms and need to get treatment for it.
-In family dentistry, there are treatment approaches for dry mouth caused by excess smoking.
+In family dentistry, there are treatment approaches for dry mouth caused by excessive smoking.

 Alcohol consumption: Excessive consumption of alcohol or other drinks like coffee can also result in dry mouth.
 This is because the body tends to get dehydrated and doesn’t produce an adequate amount of saliva.

 Medications: There are some forms of treatments such as chemotherapy drugs that alter the way saliva is produced in the mouth.
 Other over the counter drugs also have dry mouth as a side effect.
-Common medicines that are known to cause dry mouth include those that are used to treat depression, nerve pain and anxiety.
+Common medicines that are known to cause dry mouth include those that are used to treat depression, nerve pain, and anxiety.
 Decongestants can also have this effect.

 Aging: The aging process can result in dry mouth.
-This is because for a start, older people are more likely to take lots of medication which have side effects of dry mouth.
+This is because, for a start, older people are more likely to take lots of medication which have side effects of dry mouth.
 Furthermore, seniors are more prone to conditions that can cause dry mouth.

 Nerve damage: Dry mouth can be as a result of an injury or damage to the nerves.
 This is especially the case when the nerve damage is experienced on the head or neck regions.